 - The handler is liable for damages caused by their PSD.

 The handler must also certify that the PSD is vaccinated.
-The form is self-certifying, meaning that the handler must sign the document and make all of the certifications themselves.
+The form is self-certifying, meaning the handler must sign the document and make all the certifications themselves.
 Lying on the form can result in fines and other penalties under Federal law.
-You can find a sample of the DOT Service Animal Transportation Form below.
+Below, you can find a sample of the DOT Service Animal Transportation Form.

-However, if you’re an ESA owner and have a mental or emotional disability where a trained service dog could provide assistance, an ESA can be trained as a PSD.
-You may even have an ESA that is already performing certain tasks to help you manage your mental illness or learning disability.
-To qualify for a PSD letter, complete the PSD Questionnaire here.
+However, if you’re an ESA owner and have a condition where a trained service dog could provide assistance, an ESA can be trained as a PSD.
+You may even have an ESA that is already performing specific tasks to help you manage your mental illness or learning disability.

 Remember, a PSD must be fully task-trained, and the task must directly relate to the owner’s psychiatric disability.
 In addition, if the PSD is being taken into public areas and on planes, it must be trained to cope with high-stress environments filled with other people, children, and animals.
-Not all emotional support animals will have the temperament or innate personality traits to do so.
+Not all emotional support animals will have the temperament to do so.

-Training a dog to become a PSD is not an easy endeavor, but it can be done on your own or with the assistance of an organization or a professional trainer.
+Training a dog to become a PSD is not an easy endeavor, but it can be done with consistent effort.
 If you think you may qualify for a PSD but are unsure, the best place to start is to discuss your mental health needs with a licensed mental health professional.

 Click the button above to get your PSD Letter